Journalism and Mass Communications, M.M.C.

 Admissions Requirements

-An applicant for admission to the M.M.C. degree program will be evaluated on a combination of factors: undergraduate grades; performance on the GRE; English proficiency scores (TOEFL or IELTS if international applicant); resume; recommendations and the written statement of objectives, in which the applicant outlines reasons for seeking a graduate degree in mass communications.
-Applicants who have already taken 12 credit hours of graduate-level courses before application, with a cumulative minimum GPA of 3.0 (or a B Grade equivalent) from those courses, will be eligible for a GRE waiver.
+An applicant for admission to the M.M.C. degree program will be evaluated on a combination of factors: undergraduate grades; English proficiency scores (TOEFL or IELTS if international applicant); resume; recommendations and the written statement of objectives, in which the applicant outlines reasons for seeking a graduate degree in mass communications.

-Successful applicants usually present an undergraduate grade average of at least 3.0 and a combined GRE score of 300 (153 Verbal and 147 Quantitative) and a 4.0 or higher on Analytical Writing.
+Successful applicants usually present an undergraduate grade average of at least 3.0.
 The typical graduate student in the program exceeds these standards.
 However, applicants who are unusually promising in other ways–e.g., they have compiled solid professional experience or have overcome formidable obstacles along the way–have been accepted and have done well.
 International applicants, in addition to the above, must present a score of at least 90 on the TOEFL exam or 6.5 on IELTS.
 Those with a degree from an English-speaking institution are eligible for an exemption from this requirement.
 More information is available in the Academic Programs section of the College of Information and Communications Website.

 Degree Requirements (36 Hours)